queengooborg/OpenTag3D/spec.md

 Current Version: {{ site.opentag_version }}

-> [!CAUTION]
-> OpenTag3D is not yet production ready.
-The spec is still being finalized.
-When it is ready, the version number will become 1.000.

 ## Hardware Standard

 The OpenTag3D standard is designed for the NTAG213/215/216 13.56MHz NFC chips.
 These tags are cheap and common, and have plenty of space to store the required information.
 NFC tags can be read/written with smartphones.
 13.56 MHz RFID modules are plentiful, low-cost and Arduino-compatible, allowing for easy integration.